Prostitution in Greece: Sex trafficking

 Greece is a destination, transit, and, to a very limited extent, source country for women and children subjected to sex trafficking.
 Traffickers subject some women and children from Eastern and Southern Europe, South and Central Asia, China, Georgia, Nigeria, and Russia to sex trafficking in unlicensed brothels, on the street, in strip clubs, in massage salons, and in hotels.
 The increase in unaccompanied child migrants in Greece has increased the number of children susceptible to exploitation.
 Some public officials have been investigated for suspected involvement in human trafficking.

 Law 3064/2002 and Presidential Decree 233/2003 prohibit both sex trafficking and forced labour and prescribe punishments of up to 10 years imprisonment.
 Police investigated 18 sex trafficking cases in 2015 (26 in 2015).
 The government prosecuted 25 defendants for sex trafficking in 2016 (97 in 2015).
 The government has increased victim protection efforts.
 Police identified 26 sex trafficking victims, including five children, compared to 34 in 2015.

 During 2016, Greece continued to experience a wave of migration from the Middle East, Africa, and South Asia, consisting of a mix of asylum-seekers, potential refugees, economic migrants, and populations vulnerable to trafficking, among others.
 One international organisation estimated Greece received more than 170,000 migrants and asylum-seekers in 2016; some of these individuals, such as unaccompanied children and single women, are highly vulnerable to trafficking.
 Unaccompanied children, primarily from Afghanistan, engage in survival sex and are vulnerable to trafficking.
 Recruiters target migrants in refugee camps from their own countries.
 Most migrants and asylum-seekers are believed to rely on smugglers at some point during their journey and in some instances are forced into exploitation upon arrival in Greece.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons stated that: "The Government of Greece does not fully meet the minimum standards for the elimination of trafficking but is making significant efforts to do so.
 The government demonstrated overall increasing efforts compared with the previous reporting period; therefore, Greece remained on Tier 2.

+History

+The Regulation System was introduced in Greece after the Greek War of Independence and the foundation of the Kingdom of Greece.

+The System was informally practiced from 1834 onward, when prostitutes were allowed to work in special neighborhoods in some public localities such as hotels, in exchange for registration with the police and monthly heakth controls: it was formally introduced in 1856.

+The diakanonistikon Regulation System was abolished in Greece in 1955.